In this article

 • Finance teams rely on manual CSV downloads, visual inspection, and memory.

-• There's no feedback loop—same issues happen again next month.
+• There's no feedback loop, so the same issues happen again next month.

 • Month-end close involves multiple days of “chasing ghosts.”